Skip to main content

 Algorithms

-All system identification methods in LPVcore rely on the specification of a template system representation object.
-The purpose of such an object is to specify information such as the scheduling dependence and non-free model parameters (for gray-box identification).
-The template system representation objects are standard LPVcore.lpvrep objects: algorithms estimating IO models often require a template system representation in the form of an LPVcore.lpvidpoly object, while algorithms estimating SS models often require an LPVcore.lpvidss object.
+As in the LPV case, not only the order of the polynomials or state-dimension of various model structure specifications can vary, but also specificaiton of the type of dependency of each coefficent, hence a flexible, yet simple way of specifying orders and coefficent depedencies via templates have been introduce.
+Hence, all system identification methods in LPVcore rely on the specification of a model template object.
+Such an object specifies involved dimensions, orders, scheduling dependence, and non-free model parameters (for graybox identification).
+The model template objects are standard LPVcore.lpvrep objects: algorithms estimating IO models often require a template representation in the form of an LPVcore.lpvidpoly object, while algorithms estimating SS models often require an LPVcore.lpvidss object.

-The values of the model parameters of the template system representation may or may not be used in the algorithm itself; this depends on the chosen initialization method.
-The documentation for a particular algorithm indicates under which conditions the value of the model parameters is considered as an initial guess.
+The primary function of the templates is to specify structure and the values of the model parameters of the template representation are by default not used in the estiamtion algorithms.
+However, it can be specified by the user for the algorithm to use the template parameters for (i) intitializaiton or (ii) as fixed parameter values in case of graybox identification.
+The documentation for a particular algorithm indicates under which conditions the value of the model parameters is considered as an initial guess or kept fixed during estimation.

 1. Gradient-based PEM for the identification of LPV-IO and LPV-SS model structures.